It can be a very distressing time when your pet is missing.

 an engraved tag on a collar.

-Report a found animal using council's online customer request service, or phone us on 1300 136 833 and we’ll arrange for one of our Rangers to
+Report a found animal using council's online customer request service, or phone 1300 136 833 to arrange collection of the animal by one of Council's Rangers.

 Animals may be impounded by either Armidale Regional Council or